 How a disability freeze works

-Social Security then applies a formula to that monthly average to determine your basic benefit — the amount you are eligible for if you claim it at full retirement age (66 and 2 months for people born in 1955 and gradually rising to 67 for people born in or after 1960).
+Social Security then applies a formula to that monthly average to determine your basic benefit — the amount you are eligible for if you claim it at full retirement age (66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956 and gradually rising to 67 for those born in or after 1960).
 If you qualify for Social Security Disability Insurance (SSDI), your highest-earning years are also used to calculate those payments.

 Higher-earning years lead to a higher benefit.
 By the same token, years of disability could bring down your benefit, because you would likely not be earning much during that time.
 Even if you do continue to work, Social Security sets strict limits on how much you can earn and still collect SSDI (unless you are taking part in an SSA incentive program to transition back into the workforce).